Mitchell Mann: Professional

 After winning just two of his 11 matches before the 2016 UK Championship, Mann described his 6–3 first round victory over Kyren Wilson as a massive relief.
 He then beat Sam Baird 6–2, before falling 6–3 to Zhang Anda in the third round.
 At the Scottish Open he eliminated Baird 4–2 and Anthony McGill 4–1, but then lost 4–1 to Sean O'Sullivan.
 Mann reached the last 32 of an event for the third time this season when he overcame Michael Holt 4–1 and O'Sullivan 4–2 at the Welsh Open and he was defeated 4–2 by Kurt Maflin.

-Having dropped off the tour at the end of the 2017/18 season he entered Q School.
+Having dropped off the tour at the end of the 2017/18 season he entered the 2018 Q School.
 However, he lost in the first round of the first event to former professional Michael Judge.
 He then lost in the subsequent q school events, thus ensuring that he will have to wait another year before attempting to regain professional status.

 On 3 May 2019, it was announced by World Snooker that Mann would receive a two-year tour card to return to the professional tour for the two seasons 2019–20 season and 2020/21.
-In June 2021 he secured a spot on the 21-22 and 22–23 seasons via the Q School Order of Merit.
+In June 2021 he secured a spot on the 21-22 and 22–23 seasons via the 2021 Q School Order of Merit.